 As with PIK loans and notes, loan notes are not commonly used in South African acquisition transactions.
 However, transactions where a South African company is acquiring a target incorporated in another jurisdiction may involve the provision of loan notes governed by the laws of another jurisdiction.

 Intercreditor agreements deal with various aspects of the relationship between the creditors in the transaction.
-In an acquisition finance transaction, the parties to the intercreditor agreement would typically be the senior lenders, hedge counterparties, a security SPV (see 5.1 Types of Security Commonly Used, below) and, if applicable, any entities providing intra-group loans.
+In an acquisition finance transaction, the parties to the intercreditor agreement would typically be the senior lenders, hedge counterparties, a security SPV (see 5.1 Types of Security Commonly Used) and, if applicable, any entities providing intra-group loans.
 There may also be a lender in respect of a general banking facility.

 The form of intercreditor agreement most often used in South African transactions follows ideas derived from the LMA format.
 However, it contains several changes for South African law and practice and, overall, tends to be a simpler document.
 In addition, and depending on the structure of a transaction, it is common in South Africa for finance providers to agree to a separate subordination agreement in which junior or other creditors subordinate claims against the target or group companies in favour of senior lenders before and on insolvency.